LouisGaravaglia/IPAz/README.md

 HERO IMAGE - I wanted the first thing the user sees, to be a clear and concise message about what the site is all about.

 WINE TYPE / VARIETALS / WINE STYLE BUTTONS - In hindsight, it may be a better UX to have a search bar in place of the buttons to select varietals, but I liked the visual rhythm and tactile-ness of the buttons.
-I split the difference and added a Search Bar to the navbar.
+I split the difference and added a search bar to the navbar.

 SEARCH BAR - A way for the user to search for a specific wine, or a catch-all like wine type or varietal.
-Those these results are not sortable, they can still be favorited and reviewed if logged in.
+Though these results are not sortable, they can still be favorited and reviewed if logged in.

 PAGINATION - I implemented pagination out of necessity since it is possible for the user to be shown all wines in the database if they do not select anything prior to hitting the "Find my wine" button.
-This helped speed up AJAX loading as well.
+This helped speed up content loading, especially after implementing AJAX.

 SORTING - The main challenge of this app that I was excited about was sorting.
 I wanted a way to efficiently sort database items.
 It proved more difficult based on various types of sorting that are allowed.
-I ended up using a combination of SQLalchemy queries and regex.
+I ended up using a combination of SQLalchemy queries and regex for the filters like wine type and wine style.
+And used javascript functions to sort the results based off of the sort parameters.

 **TECHNOLOGY STACK**